 DuPage United is an inclusive, non-profit, non-partisan organization whose members are civil society institutions: churches, mosques, synagogues, non-profit agencies, and associations.
-These institutions form public relationships and to act together to improve the quality of life for individuals, families and communities.
-DuPage United engages in democratic action in the public arena, and is an independent, self-funding organization, which receives no government money.
-We are funded through dues-paying members, grants, individual contributions and other fund-raising efforts.
+This mix of institutions have come together to form public relationships and to act together to improve the quality of life for individuals, families and communities.
+DuPage United engages in democratic action in the public arena.

 What DuPage United Believes